Madeleinesj/Javascript-Projects/README.md

-# Javascript-Projects
+# Javascript-Projects part 1

-This repository will contain all of my work in the Tech Academy's Javascript course.
+This repository contains 10 small challenges used to explore JS.